 After the laser pulse, the PMM can identify the laser pulse due to the temperature rise of the absorber and the signal from the internal photodiode.
 The following thermalization period of the absorber is indicated by the bit "running" in the status byte.

-At the end of the thermalization phase (approx. 3 seconds), the measurement result is calculated and the "measurement finished" bit is set.
+At the end of the thermalization phase (approx. 10 seconds for standard devices and 3 seconds for devices with reduced thermalization time - PMM type AP3s), the measurement result is calculated and the "measurement finished" bit is set.
 The results of the measurement can be displayed now.

-If the measuring procedure is supposed to be aborted without a measurement and the shutter is supposed to be closed again, a reset has to be carried out (Do\reset; set bit 7 in the command byte, see Tab.
-11.2 on page 51).
+If the measuring procedure is supposed to be aborted without a measurement and the shutter is supposed to be closed again, a reset has to be carried out (Do_reset; set bit 7 in the command byte, see Tab.
+11.2 on page 54).